hashger/bitcoin-node-for-dummies/README.md

-# bitcoin-node-for-dummies
+#Bitcoin Node for dummies
-Learn how to run a Bitcoin Node.
+##Learn how to run a Bitcoin Node.
 Easy, cheap and fast ;)